 While almost every job has some scope to allow job shadowing as part of employee training and development, there are a few professions wherein job shadowing is relatively more effective.

 The professions mentioned above are the ones where job shadowing is an important aspect of on-the-job training and learning.
-However, irrespective of the type of job and sector, job shadowing always helps in the gaining of knowledge and learning in a way far superior to most other methods.
+However, irrespective of the type of job and sector, job shadowing always helps in the gaining of knowledge and wisdom in a way far superior to most other methods.

-Thus, companies shouldn’t strictly exclude job shadowing from specific jobs, especially managerial roles, such as HR, finance, executive leadership and supervisory roles.
+Thus, companies shouldn’t strictly exclude job shadowing from specific jobs, especially managerial roles, such as HR, finance, executive leadership, and supervisory roles.
 This is because every job has at least some component or other that can be best understood and learned through job shadowing.

 An employee, who is job shadowing can attend office meetings, take notes of things related to the job, interview job applicants, and partake in brainstorming and other non-confidential activities.